Yoruba numerals

-According to Lounge, the Yoruba language has a rather elaborate vigesimal (base-20) numeral system that involves both addition and subtraction and multiplication.
+According to Lounge, the Yoruba language has a rather elaborate vigesimal (base-20) numeral system that involves addition, subtraction and multiplication.

 The base of the counting system is ogún 'twenty' (or 'score').
 There are words for each of the decades; units in 1–4 are created by adding to these, while units in 5–9 are created by subtracting from the next decade.
 The odd decades are created by subtracting ten from the next even decade, as in Danish.
 Multiples are also very important in the numerical system for example the number 60 is ọgọ́ta which literally means three twenties (ogún = 20, ẹ̀ta = 3).

 Up to 30, Yoruba has distinct forms of the numerals for counting objects, which derive from counting cowries.